sishtiaq/RSE16/writeup.md

 Be a Happy RSE
 ==============

-# An Apology

-I conceived, organized and ran the "Be A Happy RSE" workshop at RSE16.
-In this post, I want to tell you how I did this, what happened there, and share some ideas on what to do next.
-I'd be very happy to receive your thoughts or feedback on the session itself.

-Now, you're always told never to begin a talk by apologizing, but I will begin this article by saying sorry to the RSE organizers.
-I'm sorry that our session overran.
-I'm sorry that everyone was talking so much (and so intensely!) that I didn't have the heart to interrupt them and move them on.
-I'm sorry that the conference had to end later than planned.
-And, while the train derailment wasn't my fault, I'm sorry to any attendees who missed their train.

-There, I'm happier with that off my chest.

 # Intro

 I had been thinking explicitly of happiness for a few months.
 I had